We are an

 PORT TAMPA BAY, USA

-We provided consulting engineering and inspection oversight services to Port Tampa Bay to assist with the procurement of two new STS cranes for a facility in Tampa, Florida.
+PBA and PBAI provided consulting engineering and inspection oversight services to Port Tampa Bay to assist with the procurement of two new STS cranes for a facility in Tampa, Florida.
 The shipment included travel under the Sunshine Skyway Bridge.
-This project commenced in late 2014 and the new crane went into service in 2016.
+The crane went into service in 2016.